-There’s not much to say about Melchizedek since he’s really just a bit player in the Bible and most of what is said about him is shrouded in mystery and speculation.
-But Melchizedek is not the point of the passage.
-Learning obedience from suffering is.
-During the days of our lives we experience suffering, both our own as well as the pain and sorrow of those connected to us.
+I’ve started and restarted this post a dozen times trying to say something about Melchizedek but truth is he’s just a bit player in the Bible and most of what is said about him is speculation.
+It may be that I just don’t want to talk about learning obedience from suffering, but that is really the point of this passage.
+During the days of our lives we experience suffering, both our own and the pain and sorrow of those connected to us.
 But submission to suffering does not mean grin and bear it since fervent cries and tears are anything but silent.
-Jesus' obedience is not about being stoic.
-It's about being steadfast.
-He did not cease in crying out.
-It was his obedience unto death that made him perfect.
-Hebrews is the letter that contains descriptions of Jesus like “since the children have flesh and blood he shared their humanity” (2:14) and “he was tempted as we are in every way yet without sin” (4:15) and “he suffered death…so he might taste death for everyone.”
-(2:9) The point of all this is that we who are flesh and blood, tempted in every way, with our days numbered, can hope that our fervent cries and tears will be heard by the One who can save us from death.
-Not because Jesus is like Melchizedek but because Jesus became like us so that we will one day be like him.
+Jesus' obedience is not about being stoic but about being steadfast.
+He did not cease in crying out and it was obedience unto death that made him perfect.
+Hebrews is the letter that contains descriptions of Jesus like “since the children have flesh and blood he shared their humanity” (2:14) and “he was tempted as we are in every way, yet without sin” (4:15) and “he suffered death…so he might taste death for everyone.”
+(2:9) The point of all this is that we who are flesh and blood, tempted in every way, with our days numbered, can hope our fervent cries and tears will be heard from the one who can save us from our death.
+Not because Jesus is like Melchizedek but because Jesus was like us and one day we will be like him.